 Spanish 21 Blackjack – Rules, Free Game, Strategy & Payouts

 Spanish 21 first appeared in Nevada casinos in 1995 after being invented by Masque Publishing, a Colorado-based gaming company.
-Unlicensed versions of the game are popular and played under the name Spanish Blackjack.
+Unlicensed versions of this blackjack variant are popular and played under the name Spanish Blackjack.
 The game has also extended beyond the borders of the United States, and in Malaysia and Australia it can be played under the name Pontoon (although with a significant number of rules differences).

 How to Play Spanish 21